 - 1. Assess and review the District-wide Safety and Emergency Management Plan annually. - 2.
-Make any necessary recommendations regarding emergency operations, planning, procedures, and/or protocols. - Meet as needed with the District's Emergency Management Consultant to review protocols and procedures as well as receive training and instruction.
+Make any necessary recommendations regarding emergency operations, planning, procedures, and/or protocols. - 3.
+Meet as needed with the District's Emergency Management Consultant to review protocols and procedures as well as receive training and instruction. - 4.
+Meet with local government and emergency service organization officials to develop procedures for obtaining guidance and for emergency situations that exceed the expertise and/or resources of the District.
+These procedures may then be incorporated into the District's Emergency Management Plan.